 Goodwill is tested for impairment annually or if an event or circumstance occurs that would more likely than not reduce the fair value of the reporting unit below the carrying amount.
-Goodwill is reviewed for impairment utilizing a qualitative assessment or a two-step process.
-If we choose to perform a qualitative analysis of goodwill and determine that fair value more likely than not exceeds the carrying value, no further testing is needed.
-If we choose the two-step approach, the first step identifies potential impairment by comparing the fair value of the reporting unit with its carrying value.
-If the fair value exceeds the carrying value the second step is not necessary.
-If the carrying value is more than the fair value, the second step of testing is performed to compare the fair value of the goodwill with its carrying value.
-An impairment loss would be recognized to the extent that the carrying value of the goodwill exceeds its fair value.
+Goodwill is reviewed for impairment utilizing a qualitative assessment and, if necessary, a quantitative assessment.
+If we perform a qualitative analysis of goodwill and determine that fair value more likely than not exceeds the carrying value of the reporting unit, no further testing is needed.
+Alternatively, if we elect to utilize a quantitative assessment, an impairment loss would be recognized to the extent that the carrying value of the reporting unit exceeds its fair value, not to exceed the carrying value of the goodwill.
 We cannot predict the occurrence of certain events or changes in circumstances that might adversely affect the carrying value of goodwill.
 Such events might include, but are not limited to, the impact of the economic environment or a material change in a relationship with significant customers.